top of page

 • “She should have one litter first.”

-• There’s no health benefit to this, in fact, early spaying before the first season offers the most protection against mammary cancer.
+• There’s no health benefit to this, in fact, early spaying offers the most protection against mammary cancer.

 • “It will make her fat.”